dmagda/corporate-messenger/README.md

 ## Profile and Messaging Service: Geo-Distributed Cluster

 The Profile and Messaging services use the same geo-distributed cluster comprised of multiple nodes.
-Each node is placed in a different cloud region - America, Europe and Asia/Pacific.
+Each node is placed in a different cloud region - America, Europe and Asia/Pacific (see the `Deployment#1 (Geo-Distributed)` section in the `.gitpod.yml` file).
 See the `Deployment#1 (Geo-Distributed)` task in the `.gitpod.yml` file.

 In a terminal, execute the command below to see the nodes placement across the regions:
 ```shell